 The research of MITili’s faculty, postdocs, students, and associated scholars will be published and made available to the community.
 The Integrated Learning Initiative also hosts research symposia, talks, and other events open to the community.

-In consultation with the Teaching and Learning Laboratory, Scheller Teacher Education Program, Teaching Systems Lab and other efforts on campus, MITili aids in advancing new teaching pedagogies and methodologies to further enhance the experience of MIT’s undergraduate and graduate students in the classroom, laboratory, and online, while providing space for faculty to test new directions in course design and pedagogy.
+In consultation with the Teaching and Learning Laboratory, Scheller Teacher Education Program, Teaching Systems Lab, and Residential MITx as well as other efforts on campus, MITili aids in advancing new teaching pedagogies and methodologies to further enhance the experience of MIT’s undergraduate and graduate students in the classroom, laboratory, and online, while providing space for faculty to test new directions in course design and pedagogy.